When Your Heart Stops Beating (song)

-"When Your Heart Stops Beating" is a song by American rock band +44, released on November 14, 2006 as the second single from the group's debut studio album, When Your Heart Stops Beating (2006).
+"When Your Heart Stops Beating" is a song by American rock supergroup +44, released on November 14, 2006, as the second single from the group's debut studio album, When Your Heart Stops Beating (2006).
 "When Your Heart Stops Beating" was released to radio on October 3, 2006.
 The song was the only single from the album to chart, peaking at number 14 on Billboards Modern Rock Tracks chart.

 Background

 The title track, "When Your Heart Stops Beating", features "snotty, mid-range British-sounding Telecasters" and was inspired by the story of Sid Vicious and Nancy Spungen — "you love your lady and outside of that, fuck everything else," according to Hoppus.
 Barker built the song around the driving bass drum beat: "I kind of approached it like a rock steady or like an old like four on the floor ska song, but played more like a rock drummer, like if a rock drummer was accidentally playing that stuff [...]
 It was kind of new wave and I felt like it needed a driving four on the floor."
 The track's percussion has been compared to that of Police drummer Stewart Copeland.